iterative/dvc.org/content/docs/dvclive/usage.md

           epochs=3)
 ```

-Run the code to verify the training is running.
+Run the code to verify the training is executing.

-In this example we are training the `model` for 10 epochs.
+In this example we are training the `model` for 3 epochs.
 Lets use `dvclive` to
 log the `accuracy`, `loss`, `validation_accuracy` and `validation_loss` after
 each epoch, so that we can observe how our training progresses.